super-cache-money/kandua-problem-set/README.md

 # Kandua Problem Set
 Show us your skills!
 This template repo contains two little JavaScript problems.
-Depending on your familiarity with the language, each problem is expected to take between 5 and 60 minutes.
+Depending on your familiarity with the language & constructs, each problem is expected to take between 5 and 60 minutes.
 Start with whichever you fancy.

 ### ✍️ Writing your solution